 Our commitment to encouraging and supporting family involvement takes many forms.
 The PTA at Middle Gate is a dedicated and involved group of parents and teachers who work together to provide outstanding educational experiences for our students.
-The Middle Gate PTA sends weekly e-blasts and publishes a bi-monthly newsletter to keep families informed.
+The Middle Gate PTA sends a-monthly newsletter and the principal sends out e-messages to keep families informed.
 The PTA supported our literacy initiative through a generous donation to improve our Goldmine Library, Reading Center, and classroom libraries.
 They coordinated reading challenges and provided feedback on the draft of our Literacy Action Plan (created by our Literacy Team).
+In addition, Middle Gate School and the PTA launched book clubs for children in grades three and four.
+Several parents and staff members coordinated and ran these voluntary book clubs for our children.
 Our PTA Cultural Arts committee provides monthly cultural experiences for our children that promote the arts and encourage the celebration of diversity while meeting the curriculum standards.
 Our PTA continued to support the GeoKids Initiative, which helped children learn about US and world geography.
 Parents also volunteered to run the Junior Master Gardener Program.
 Through this program our children learn about plants and nutrition in our outdoor classroom.
-Middle Gate Loves to Read Week included a Family Book Club Night, where parents read a book with their children and discussed it with other families who have read the same book, and a K-2 early literacy event.
+Middle Gate Loves to Read Week included a "One School, One Read" and a Family Literacy Night filled with activities, crafts, and games related to reading.
 Parents volunteer in classrooms to provide language arts support and math skill practice.
 Additionally, parent volunteers assisted in the Library Media Center, "Super Star Math" enrichment program, and in Science Lab lessons.
 Our school website, with teacher web pages, supports parents in their quest to help their children succeed academically and socially.
-Activities such as the annual Father/Child Pancake Breakfast, which is attended by more than six hundred people over the course of two days, Muffins with Mom, Grade 3 Family Math/Science Night, Middle Gate Madness, and evenings such as "What's under the microscope night?" encourage the participation of dads, moms, and extended family members in their children's education.
+Activities such as the annual Father/Child Pancake Breakfast, which is attended by more than six hundred people, Muffins with Mom, Grade 3 Family Math/Science Night, Middle Gate Madness, and evenings such as "What's under the microscope night?" encourage the participation of dads, moms, and extended family members in their children's education.
 Our parents are participants in the Principal's Coffee, a forum in which they can openly discuss concerns, suggestions, and/or successes.
 Topics of interest and school/district initiatives are also presented and discussed in this setting.